 At one Boston hospital, patients who didn’t speak English had a 35 percent greater chance of dying from coronavirus during the initial weeks of the pandemic, according to NPR.

-The team at Brigham and Women’s Hospital in Boston found that there was no difference in risk of death from coronavirus between patients of color and white patients who had similar chronic illnesses.
+The team at Brigham and Women’s Hospital in Boston, Massachusetts found that there was no difference in risk of death from coronavirus between patients of color and white patients who had similar chronic illnesses.
 However, there was a disparity for Latino patients who did not speak English.

 Coronavirus also spread faster in the Latino community in Boston, where many Spanish speakers live in multi-generational homes and work essential jobs.